Pa-Touche/Vaccineo/README.md

 ### Vaccine search

 The request is not paginated as it's not expected that avery huge amount of vaccines will be created.
-In PROD additional checks should be added.
+In PROD additional checks should be added to avoid retrieving too much data (volume).

-IMO JPA model gen should be used to provide type-safety.

 ### Batch